topherhunt/wvtest-puppeteer/README.md

 ## Deployment

-Deployed to Heroku.
-Relies on the Heroku Puppeteer buildpack in order to run correctly. https://elements.heroku.com/buildpacks/jontewks/puppeteer-heroku-buildpack
+  * Deployed on Scalingo at https://wvtest-puppeteer.osc-fr1.scalingo.io.
+Relies on `.buildpacks` and `Aptfile` to install correctly.

-The Puppeteer buildpack plus dependencies exceeds Heroku's "soft" slug size limit (350MB) but doesn't exceed the hard limit, so deploys should work fine.

-Deploy changes with `git push heroku master`.
+  * To deploy changes: `git push scalingo master`.